 This phenomenon was dubbed \textit{quantum Mpemba effect} in Ref.~\cite{amc-22}, which states that the more the system is initally out of equilibrium, the faster it relaxes.
-However, in the left panels of Fig.~\ref{fig:mpemba}, we can also see that this effect not always occurs.
-We can find pairs of initial couplings, e.g., $\gamma=0.6, h=0.5$ and $\gamma=1.6, h=1.2$, for which there is not a crossing between the curves and the symmetry is restored faster when the symmetry is less broken, i.e., for the smaller value of $\gamma=0.6$.
-Let us investigate this phenomenon better to derive a condition under which we expect to observe or not the quantum Mpemba effect in the quenches~\eqref{eq:quench}.
+However, in the left panels of Fig.~\ref{fig:mpemba}, we can also see that this effect does not always occur.
+We can find pairs of initial couplings, e.g., $\gamma=0.6, h=0.5$ and $\gamma=1.6, h=1.2$, for which there is not a crossing between the curves and the symmetry is restored faster when the symmetry is less broken, i.e., for the smaller value of $\gamma$, $\gamma=0.6$.
+Let us investigate this phenomenon better to derive a condition under which we expect to observe the quantum Mpemba effect in the quenches~\eqref{eq:quench}.

 Starting from Eq.~\eqref{eq:z_nevolution}, we aim to derive an effective closed-form approximation of $\Delta S^{(n)}_{A}(t)$ when the exponent in the charged moments $Z_n(\boldsymbol{\alpha}, t)$, $A_n(\boldsymbol{\alpha})+B_n(\boldsymbol{\alpha},\zeta)$ is small, i.e. for large values of time $t$.
 By using the Taylor expansion of an exponential function $e^{f(x)}$ when $f(x)\to 0$, the Fourier transform in Eq.~\eqref{eq:FT} can be performed analytically in that limit and we find